-When you start teaching your dog, you need to reward him as soon as he has performed the required action.
-The type of rewards you use need to be something your dog really wants.
-This will vary from dog to dog and rewards can include food, praise, gentle petting and games with toys.
+When you start training your greyhound, you need to reward them as soon as they have performed the required action.
+The type of rewards you use need to be something your greyhound really wants.

+This will vary from greyhound to greyhound and rewards can include food, praise, gentle petting and games with toys.

 For most greyhounds food rewards work very well.
-Small pieces of food that are moist, soft and smelly, such as cooked chicken, cheese, meaty strips, frankfurter and sausage are ideal.
+Small pieces of food that are moist, soft and smelly such as cooked chicken, cheese, meaty strips, frankfurter and sausage are ideal.

 The rewards need to be easy to handle and about the size of a large pea so they can be delivered and eaten quickly.